kinoubenkyou/code-bebop/content/2018-12-15-install_and_using_virtualenv.md

 - Virtualenv 16.1.0

-The following steps create an environment for Python 2, install Pelican package in it, then leave the environment:
+The following steps install Pelican package in a Python2 environment:

 Create an environment, such as for a project name hello-world, with Python 2: